knoepdan/CyberSecRappi/as_3_programming/Assembly/AssemblyNotes/AssemblyForx86.md

    -> why?
 I understand why they both point to the same location (no more args) but
       shouldn't the stack become smaller again?

+Answer and notes: (more or less)
+- RBP + RSP are set again when code in a method calls another method (and value is safed on stack as well I believe)
+- threading: each thread has is own stack (is virtualized anyway)

 **Question constants (verification)**
 9.5.5.1 Constants and variables